Cray-HPE/docs-csm/operations/validate_csm_health.md

 The SMS health checks are run automatically by the test script run in [1.1 NCN health checks](#11-ncn-health-checks).
 If any failures occur, investigate the cause of each and take remediation steps if needed.

-See [Software Management Services health checks](../troubleshooting/known_issues/sms_health_check.md) for more information on the tests and how to interpret their results.
+See [Software Management Services health checks](../troubleshooting/known_issues/sms_health_check.md) for known issues, more information on the tests, and how to interpret their results.

 ## 4. Gateway health and SSH access checks